 In turn, participants read their sentence and place it in timeline order across the floor or other surface.
 You don't need to do this in order.
 They can place their paper in order before, after, and between the other papers already placed.

-Instruct students to choose a philanthropist about whom they would like to learn more from the handout or the class-generated list.
-Ask them to write down that person's name.
-Explain to students that they will be writing a letter to that person.
+Participants choose a philanthropist about whom they would like to learn more.
+They will write a letter to that person.
 This is to be a formal letter, including proper spelling, grammar, and form.
-Use Letter Requirements (Handout One).
-Discuss standards and requirements, and show Sample Letter (Handout Three).
-First draft should be done in class and approved by the teacher.
+Use Letter Requirements (handout).
+Discuss standards and requirements, and show Sample Letter (handout).

 Strand PHIL.I Definitions of Philanthropy

 Standard DP 01.
 Define Philanthropy